Cootamundra railway station: Heritage listing

 Cootamundra is a major railway complex with a variety of buildings and an unusually designed first class station building not seen elsewhere.
 It is of significance both in the townscape and in the development of railways.
 The railway yard extending for almost the length of the town along its eastern boundary is a major element in the development of the town and the station buildings are at the terminus of one of the main streets in the town.
 The station building and its major platform awning are of particular significance with very fine detail in both the building and the cast iron columns and brackets of the canopy.

-The station building has been substantially altered over its history and is an excellent example of the development of a major facility and the homogeneous way in which buildings can grow.
-Of particular interest is the marking of the station entry with a tower over the entry vestibule.
-Another important feature of the site is the particularly fine awning to the branch platform with extensive use of cast iron panels and columns.
-This is one of the finest such awnings in the State.
-The other elements of the site contribute to the understanding of it and illustrate how a major railway centre operated and was developed.
+The station building has been largely altered over its history and is a good representation of the development of a major facility and the homogeneous way in which buildings can grow.
+In particular, architectural features such as marking the station entry with a tower over the entry vestibule demonstrate the building's significance.
+Another important feature of the site is the fine awning to the branch platform with use of cast iron panels and columns.
+It is one of the finest awnings in the State.
+The other elements of the site contribute to the understanding of it and illustrate how an extensive railway centre operated and was developed.
 The site also contains a number of mature trees that provide a pleasant setting for the complex.

 Cootamundra railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
 This item is assessed as arch. rare.
 This item is assessed as socially rare.